 Why are Nursing Compact States Important?

-Goals were developed for every state to become a member of the NLC but there was resistance from some states regarding the requirements for licensure.
+Goals were developed for every state to become a member of the NLC but there has been ongoing resistance from some states regarding the requirements for licensure.
 While the eNLC continues to grow, there are still states that still do not want to be included in the license.
 Even in states that have legislation pending there is some push back from the state nursing association.

 The eNLC will continue to increase access to health care, reduce overall costs to insurance companies, hospitals, and individual patients, and support efficient and strong health care delivery.